Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Introduction

+Pervasive computing promotes the integration of smart electronic devices in our living and working spaces to provide a wide variety of services.
+This concept defined several years ago \cite{weiser1991computer,becker}, is now implemented in many fields and meets an undeniable success beyond the academic spheres.
+This is due to many factors, including the diversity and quality of the sensors now available, but also the development of new algorithms able to process the information provided by these sensors.
+In this respect, the use of machine learning (ML) techniques marked a breakthrough.
+They initiated the development of more advanced services, previously unreachable because of the lack of algorithmic tools to cope with the complexity of pervasive environments.
+In short, ML algorithms make use of massive data sets collected in the field to automatically train models that can make relevant predictions with new, unseen data.

-The field of wearable devices is particularly representative of recent developments.
-Smartphones or smartwatches, for instance, are equipped with many high-quality Inertial Measuring Units (IMU) sensors, like accelerometer and gyroscope, that opens the way to a number of health, wellness, or simply informational services \cite{10.1007/978-3-030-96068-1_1}.
-These devices have thus become essential elements for the provision of personal services.
-In particular, wearable devices are used today to identify and monitor a person's basic activities automatically.
-This feature is usually referred to as "Human Activity Recognition" (HAR) and includes recognition of movements such as walking, jumping, climbing or descending, or maintaining a standing, sitting, or lying position.
-Such movement detection is the basic building block for identifying and tracking more complex activities, which requires introducing a broader context of execution \cite{roggen2012opportunistic}.
+The field of wearable devices is particularly representative of the features mentioned here before.
+Indeed, devices like smartphones or smartwatches are today equipped with high-quality Inertial Measuring Units (IMU) sensors, like accelerometers and gyroscopes.
+These sensors allow many new applications for health, wellness, or simply informational services \cite{10.1007/978-3-030-96068-1_1}.
+Wearable devices are in particular used to identify and monitor basic activities automatically.
+This feature, usually referred to as Human Activity Recognition (HAR), includes recognition of movements such as walking or jumping and postures like standing or sitting.
+Such detection is the basic building block for identifying more complex activities, often requiring introducing a broader context of execution \cite{roggen2012opportunistic}.

-Most solutions to recognize basic human movements are based on deep learning techniques that make use of the continuous streams of data provided by the worn sensors.
-Precisely, many studies on instanced-based HAR have employed Convolutional Neural Networks (CNNs), Long Short-Term Memory (LSTMs), or a combination of the two to achieve state-of-the-art results \cite{gu2021survey,challa2021multibranch}.
-Those approaches have demonstrated high recognition rates reaching 90\% or more.
-However, deploying HAR systems in real-world environments is still challenging to achieve mainly due to poor data distribution, the lack of well-labeled data, the lack of standard benchmarks, and the difficulty dealing with heterogeneous matters and environments.

-In this work, we focus on the heterogeneity problem with compliance to the constraint of low-resourced mobile devices.
-Permitting unmoderated usage by the clients tends to lead the trained model to underperform and is an open challenge for any ML-based approach.
-The cause is known to be due to statistical heterogeneity (difference between client data caused by differences in individual user’s usage and environment) and system heterogeneity (difference between client data caused by different system traits) which causes dissimilarity between the inference and training data \cite{li2020federated}.
-In this paper, we introduce a new deep learning approach for HAR based on the notion of transformers and call it HART for Human Activity Recognition Transformer.
-HART is a lite-weight, sensor-wise transformer architecture specifically adapted for the IMUs-based Human Activity Recognition domain.
-Our experiments on representative datasets show that HART, compared to previous approaches, uses fewer FLOPS and parameters while outperforming current state-of-the-art results.